 - Students will be able to identify relevant facts necessary to gather from a client seeking a divorce or an annulment, including those necessary to resolve jurisdictional considerations.
 Students will be able to identify legal issues related to divorce, including property division and economic support, from a relevant fact pattern, make critical and effective arguments through application of statutory and case law, and determine the proper resolution of these matters in the case. - Students will be able to identify the legal issues raised by a fact pattern involving cohabitation agreements and premarital agreements, make critical arguments regarding the enforceability of such agreements and confidently predict whether a particular agreement will be enforced. - Students will be able to identify proper techniques for interviewing child clients and will be able to articulate the various representational models used in representing child clients.
 Students will be able to evaluate interviewing techniques they observe in demonstrated child client interviews.
-Students will demonstrate proper techniques for interviewing child clients. - Students will be able to identify and critique various interviewing and rapport building techniques used in representing adult clients in family law matters. - Students will be able to identify potential ethical dilemmas common in family law practice and articulate strategies for avoiding or resolving these dilemmas.
+Students will demonstrate proper techniques for interviewing child clients, including cultural competency and awareness of child development. - Students will be able to identify and critique various interviewing and rapport building techniques used in representing adult clients in family law matters.
+Students will develop strategies for representing diverse populations and demonstrate cultural competency. - Students will be able to identify potential ethical dilemmas common in family law practice and articulate strategies for avoiding or resolving these dilemmas.